NEET Eligibility Criteria 2025 (Out) By NTA - Age Limit, Number of Attempt & Qualification

 Trusted by 3,500+ universities and colleges globally | Accepted for migration visa applications to AUS, CAN, New Zealand , and the UK

-NEET eligibility age limit 2025
+NEET age limit

 A candidate must have passed class 12th to be eligible for NEET 2025 exam by the date of admission.
 Candidates should pass their class 12 or equivalent with Physics, Chemistry, Biology/Biotechnology, and English as core subjects from a recognised board.

 The 12th percentage required for NEET 2025 is separate for each category.
 Candidates need to score an aggregate percentage marks in class 12 to be eligible for the NEET 2025 exam.
-The percentage required for NEET for general category is 50%, 40% for SC/ ST/ OBC category, and 40% for PwBD candidates.

 Indian citizens, Overseas Citizens of India (OCI), and foreign nationals are eligible to appear in the exam.